enzopenzo/PALANOG_WebApp/README.md

   ![](images/im10.png)

-  SUCCESSFULLY HADOOP HAS BEEN INSTALLED and Name Node and Data Node HAS BEEN CREATED!
+  SUCCESSFULLY HADOOP HAS BEEN INSTALLED and Name Node and Data Node HAS BEEN CREATED!!!
   ![](images/im11.png)